THE NIGHTCRAWLERS NET SCRIPT (a/o 9-19-25)

 -- Every first Saturday of the month, come out and join us for The Good Guys & Gals Saturday Morning Meet & Greet Breakfast, as well as our Laurel VE Test sessions which are both held at P. J. Klem's Restaurant, located at 8000 W. Ogden Ave. in Lyons, IL.
 Come out and join us – you don’t have to be a member, just have an interest, and we’re always thrilled to meet visiting hams.
 The Laurel VE test sessions are held every first Saturday of the month, starting roughly at 9:00 AM and can go into lunchtime.
 If you are testing with us all you need are the correct number of answers, and a photo ID.
 No fee is required outside of the $35 FCC license fee.
 If you are upgrading your license, you need to submit a copy of your current amateur radio license to the VE team.

--- Announce our repeaters: WM9W 224.520 with a negative offset of 1600 KHz, and a PL of 110.9 Hz; and our affiliate station KB9NTX at 224.300 MHz, same offset and PL tone.
+-- Announce our repeaters: WM9W 224.520 with a negative offset of 1600 KHz, and a PL of 110.9 Hz.
+Local hams can join on the WM9W repeater at 224.520 MHz, with a negative 1.600 MHz offset and a 110.9 Hz PL tone.
+Operators outside repeater range can connect through EchoLink WM9W-R, node 218858, or AllStar node 458800.

 -- Check out our other nets.
 Starting with the one that started it all on Saturdays at 9 pm local for the Original Preservation Net.
 It’s a wonderful round table sometimes with a little history thrown in, or some thought provoking questions.
 It’s always fun and it is where The 220 Guys began.
 There’s the On 220 at 220 at 2:20 pm on Sundays.
-It’s a fun net hosted by our own Steve, KB9DSQ, alternating on the first Sunday of the month with the thought evoking Elmer’s Corner.
+It’s a fun net hosted by an alternating bevvy of hosts, alternating on the first Sunday of the month with the thought evoking Elmer’s Corner.
 If you have a Ham question, bring it to Elmer’s Corner for our host Paul, KC6YBV to assist.
-At 2:00 am Chicago time, the repeater is linked to the Insomniac Net courtesy of the Independent Repeater Association, W8IRA.
-It goes until roughly 4:00 am.
+Tuesday mornings at 2:00 am Chicago time, the repeater is linked to the Insomniac Net courtesy of the Independent Repeater Association, W8IRA.
+It goes until roughly 4:30 am.
 It’s a great round table.
 Tuesday and Wednesday night we hook up with The 1960s Pop-Rock Music and TV Shows Net.
 It begins at 8:30 pm local and runs till approximately 10:00 pm.
 It is a great casual trivia net including 1960s music and television.
 Lots of fun.
 On Thursday night at 9:30 pm local time, Raf - AC9WM, hosts the Nameless Net.
 This is a great net with a fun round table, and all are welcome.
 Friday nights, 6:00 pm till 8:00, we are connected to the National 220 Net out of Syracuse New York.
 And of course, every night around midnight you can join the Nightcrawlers, except on Monday when the net starts an hour earlier, at 11:00 pm.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~